High-speed rail in Australia: New South Wales

 In January 1978, the Public Transport Commission invited tenders for a fleet of high-speed railcars similar to the Prospector railcars delivered by Comeng to the Western Australian Government Railways in 1971.
 Comeng submitted a tender for a train based on the British Rail designed InterCity 125 which had entered service with British Rail in October 1976.
 In August 1979, Comeng was announced as the successful bidder.
 The design was significantly modified for Australian conditions.
 The passenger trailer cars were based on a Budd design, with the British Rail Mark 3 trailers considered unsuitable.
+Nonetheless, the passenger car bogies were based on the British Rail BT10 type.

 NSW TrainLink currently operates XPT trains from Sydney to Melbourne, Brisbane, Dubbo, Grafton and Casino.

 The D sets were the second class of train produced for New South Wales to be able to operate at 160 km/h (100 mph).
 However, their service speed was restricted to 130 km/h (80 mph).